valor-software/ng2-handsontable/README.md

 - `data: any[]` - data source for this `HotTable`
 - `pageData: Observable<any[]>` - observable data source for this `HotTable` for paged data
 - `columns?: any[]` - descriptors of columns that contains information regarding type, format, source, ... of particular column
-- `col-headers?: string[]` - array of column headers, default column headers will be shown (or not be shown, it depends on other settings) if this parameter is undefined
+- `colHeaders?: string[]` - array of column headers, default column headers will be shown (or not be shown, it depends on other settings) if this parameter is undefined
-- `col-widths?: number[]` - array of column sizes, default column size will be applied if this parameter is undefined
+- `colWidths?: number[]` - array of column sizes, default column size will be applied if this parameter is undefined
 - `options?: any` - any of the [Handsontable options](http://docs.handsontable.com/pro/Options.html)
 - 'HANDSONTABLE_EVENT' - all [Handsontable events](http://docs.handsontable.com/pro/Hooks.html#event:afterAddChild) are implemented as EventEmitters, e.g. `(beforeInit)="onBeforeInit"`.